 \subsection{Generalized Saint-Venant operator}

-We now denote $S^{m_{1}} \times S^{m_{2}}$ the set of $(m_{1}+m_{2})$-tensors symmetric with respect to the group first $m_{1}$ indices and last $m_{2}$ indices.
-Accordingly, we introduce the generlized Saint-Venent operator as in \cite[(2.8)]{DVS_UCP_2022}, which is a generalization of curl on $\mathbb{R}^{n}$, see Remark~{\rm \ref{rem:curl-generalization}}.
+We now denote $S^{m_{1}} \otimes S^{m_{2}}$ the set of $(m_{1}+m_{2})$-tensors symmetric with respect to first $m_{1}$ indices and last $m_{2}$ indices.
+Accordingly, we introduce the generalized Saint-Venant operator as in \cite[(2.8)]{DVS_UCP_2022}, which is a generalization of curl on $\mathbb{R}^{n}$, see Remark~{\rm \ref{rem:curl-generalization}}.

 \begin{definition} For $m \in \mathbb{Z}_{\ge 0}$ and integer $0 \le k \le m$, the $k^{\rm th}$ \emph{generalized Saint-Venant operator} $W^{k} : \mathscr{D}'(\mathbb{R}^{n}; S^{m}) \to \mathscr{D}'(\mathbb{R}^{n}; S^{m-k} \otimes S^{m})$ is defined as